Canon SX620 vs Nikon D3200

 It is notable that the SX620 offers wifi support, while the D3200 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The SX620 is a recent model that features in the current product line-up of Canon.
-In contrast, the D3200 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D3200 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D3200 was succeeded by the Nikon D3300.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the SX620 and D3200 can be found, respectively, in the Canon SX620 Manual (free pdf) or the online Nikon D3200 Manual.

 So how do things add up?
 Which of the two cameras – the Canon SX620 or the Nikon D3200 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.